 The Ombudsman offers traineeships to university or higher education graduates with a keen interest in European Union public administration and, in particular, in how the EU administration relates to citizens.

 Applicants are selected according to their merits, taking into account the needs of the Ombudsman’s Office.

 Without prejudice to the specific qualifications and selection criteria provided in the Traineeship Notice, candidates should, as a minimum, have a 3-year university degree or diploma or other qualification at a corresponding level.

 Trainees are assigned to Strasbourg or Brussels, depending on the needs of the Office.

-There are normally two training periods: one starting from 1 September and the other from 1 January each year.
+There are normally two training periods: one starting on 1 September and the other on 1 January each year.